eduwass/iterm2-settings/README.md

 * Split pane vertically: <kbd>CMD</kbd> + <kbd>SHIFT</kbd> + <kbd>D</kbd>

 ### Backup
+In `iTerm > Preferences` click on `Save Settings to Folder`

-Push to repo every now and then to save new settings to Github
+Push to repo to save new settings to Github